andraugust/andraugust.github.io/quantum-examples.md

 $$

-It turns out that this equation has solutions for every value of $$E$$ (including complex $$E$$) but only a few solutions normalize as needed for the wavfunction to be physically meaningful.
+It turns out that this equation has solutions for every value of $$E$$ (including complex $$E$$) but only a few solutions normalize as required for the wavfunction to be physically meaningful.

 Deriving the normalizable solutions requires a bit of math that isn't necessarily relevant to the physics, so I'll just present the result.
-The result is that for each $$0 \le n$$ the $$n$$th normalizable energy is
+The result is that for each $$n \ge 0$$ the $$n$$th normalizable energy is

 $$